barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 want to get rid of that extra copy-construction and change the return value to a _constant reference_ to string instead of the by value return causing the copy.
 Let me quote Louis Brandy: "this code \[would be\] _hopelessly broken_".
-The does not problem manifest if we return a reference to an element in the map.
+The problem does not manifest if we return a reference to an element inside the map.
-This is of course fine, but if the map does not contain the given key, we return a reference to a the temporary.
+This is of course fine, but if the map does not contain the given key, we return a reference to the temporary.
 This is a dangling reference and thus undefined behavior.

-As mentioned above, there are rules such as [lifetime extension](https://en.cppreference.com/w/cpp/language/reference_initialization#Lifetime_of_a_temporary), which make it defined behavior to bind a temporary value to a reference to `const`.
+As mentioned above, there are rules for [lifetime extension](https://en.cppreference.com/w/cpp/language/reference_initialization#Lifetime_of_a_temporary), which make it defined behavior to bind a temporary value to a reference to `const`.
 However, we find this exception to the rules: